springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step4.md

 In this step, you will:
 1. Introduce Kustomize
-2. Customize the namespace
+2. Customize resources using overlays
-3. Use `yq` to manipulate resources
-4. Deploy both environments to Kubernetes and test it
+3. Deploy everything to Kubernetes

 The previous step was fairly straightforward.
 However, as we introduce more differences between environments, the complexity of this approach will become unmanageable.